 The Law Office of Lloyd Long represents defendants throughout Philadelphia, including Allegheny West, Bella Vista, Bridesburg, Chinatown, Cobbs Creek, East Falls, Fairhill, Fairmount, Fern Rock, Fishtown, Frankford, Germantown, Grays Ferry, Hunting Park, Juniata Park, Kensington, Kingsessing, Manayunk, Mantua, North Philadelphia, Northern Liberties, Old City, Olney, Parkland, Parkside, Pennsport, Point Breeze, Port Richmond, Powelton Village, Rittenhouse Square, South Philadelphia, Strawberry Mansion, University City, West Philadelphia, and other neighborhoods.
 We are located in Center City, easily accessible via SEPTA public transportation.

 There isn’t a moment to waste if you or a family member is under investigation for narcotics possession, PWID, or related criminal charges in Philadelphia.
-To set up a free legal consultation, call our law offices right away at (215) 525-6818.
+To schedule a free legal consultation, contact us today.